 Kirby and Manoj

-Three day Fusion wedding
+FIVE day INDIAN Fusion wedding

 When Kirby and Manoj came to us to plan their wedding, we knew it would be something truly special.
 Their story is one of blending traditions, values, and families—Kirby’s rooted in a Quaker background and Manoj’s in Hindu-Indian culture.
 Together, they envisioned a wedding weekend that not only honored both of their heritages, but also celebrated the breathtaking Utah desert in an intentional, elevated, and deeply personal way.